-Only assignments received by the due date (or the end of the grace period, if there is one) will be accepted.
-Late assignments cannot be accepted, and will receive a grade of zero.
+Only assignments received by the due date will be accepted.
+All other submission will receive a grade of zero.
 To avoid this:

 - Don't wait until the last minute, as technical delays may prevent your submission from going through.
 Submissions received even 1 minute past the deadline cannot be accepted. - Make sure you submit the proper file, in the proper format.
-If you've submitted the wrong file, or a file in a format other than what was required (including corrupted files), we cannot accept your submission. - Make sure you submit your file to the proper folder.
-Submissions submitted to the wrong folder by the due date (or end of the grace period) will receive a 10% penalty. - For group submissions, note that it is the responsibility of all group members to ensure proper, on-time submission.
-Be sure to double-check that your designated group member has submitted your assignment properly.
+If you've submitted the wrong file, or a file in a format that cannot be read (including corrupted files), the submission will receive a grade of zero. - Make sure you submit your file to the proper folder.
+Submissions submitted on time but to the wrong folder will receive a 10% penalty. - For group submissions, note that it is the responsibility of all group members to ensure proper, on-time submission.
+Be sure to double-check that your designated group member has submitted your assignment properly. - Adhere to all dates as indicated in the Timeline only.
+Automated onQ notifications about activity deadlines may not be accurate, as onQ is not able to tailor these notifications to different lab sections running on different days.